betsee/betse/README.md

 ### User-specific

-`betse` is editably installable into a user-specific venv via either `pip` or `setuptools` **from within such venv.** While there appears to be no particular advantage to using one over the other, it remains helpful to note that both apply.
+BETSE is editably installable into a user-specific venv via either `pip` or `setuptools` **from within such venv.** While there appears to be no particular advantage to using one over the other, it remains helpful to note that both apply.
 In either case, external executables (e.g., `betse`, `betse-qt`) will